oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_ai_vision_image_job_actions_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>How much progress the operation has made, vs the total amount of work that must be performed.</div>
+                                            <div>How much progress the operation has made, compared to the total amount of work to be performed.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">3.4</div>